pulumi/docs/content/docs/using-pulumi/inspecting-infrastructure/index.md

 {{< video title="Running the pulumi stack output command" src="https://www.pulumi.com/uploads/aws-cli-pulumi-stack-output.mp4" autoplay="true" loop="true" >}}

-If a specific property-name is supplied, just that property’s value is shown.
+You can return the value of just a single output by adding the name of the desired output property to the command.
 To demonstrate, run the `pulumi stack output <outputname>` command, replacing `<outputname>` with one of the output names of your stack.

 {{< video title="Running the pulumi stack output command for a single output" src="https://www.pulumi.com/uploads/aws-cli-pulumi-stack-output-single.mp4" autoplay="true" loop="true" >}}